Only this pageAll pages

 The data visualization on the overview page shows real-time data on the total number of contributors and the total number of across all monitored repositories during the selected time period.

-Select the specific time period using the filter option (2).
+2. Select the specific period using the filter option (2).

-The high-level tile (3) shows you the total unique contributors (calculated based on their member ID) for the selected time range.
+3. The high-level tile (3) shows the total commits for the selected time range.

-Hover over the chart (5) to see the number of active contributors and the total contributors for the selected month.
+1. Hover over the chart (5) to see the new commits and the total commits for the selected month.

 The Overview page's Key Metrics and Detailed Analysis section includes six cumulative charts highlighting significant trends and patterns within your analytics data.